-The PAGE 2017 meeting will be hosted by the Semmelweis University of Budapest and will be held at the Budapest Congress Centre, Budapest, Hungary.
+The PAGE 2017 meeting was hosted by the Semmelweis University of Budapest and was held at the Budapest Congress Centre, Budapest, Hungary.

 Image by Andrew Shiva

 The PAGE meeting takes place in an informal atmosphere with vivid scientific discussion.
-PAGE 2017 will be held at the Budapest Congress Centre.
-The meeting will start with a welcome reception on Tuesday evening 6 June.
-The scientific programme will start on Wednesday morning 7 June and will end at noon on Friday 9 June.
+PAGE 2017 was held at the Budapest Congress Centre.
+The meeting started with a welcome reception on Tuesday evening 6 June.
+The scientific programme started on Wednesday morning 7 June and ended at noon on Friday 9 June.
 Participants are encouraged to attend all conference days and present their work in the form of an oral presentation or poster.

 - The Lewis Sheiner Student Session